suchowan/watson-api-client/README.md

 More
 -------
-At present this gem is a α version and only the normal behavior of RelationshipExtraction and PersonalityInsights are confirmed.
+At present this gem is an α version and only the normal behavior of RelationshipExtraction and PersonalityInsights are confirmed.
 It is welcome when you can cooperate with the confirmation of other various functions.